 The final part of your competitive analysis section is to document your areas of competitive advantage.
 For example:

-- Will you provide laundromat services that your competitors don’t offer?
+- Will you provide additional services that your competitors don’t offer?

-- Will you make it easier or faster for customers to acquire your services?
+- Will you make it easier or faster for customers to acquire the services offered?

 - Will you provide better customer service?